18F/18f.gsa.gov/content/posts/2021-10-19-navigating-atos.md

 ## Embrace DevOps, continuous integration, and automated testing, while staying flexible on format

-{% image "assets/blog/navigating-atos/zap.png" "ZAP scanning report indicating several findings" %}
+{% image "assets/blog/navigating-atos/zap.png" "Sample ZAP scanning report with alerts, risk levels, and details about each alert" %}

 DevOps, continuous integration, automated testing, automated security scanning using open-source tools such as OWASP ZAP: all of these modern software development practices show your team’s commitment to rigorous testing of your system.
 Take the time to walk through the practices your team is employing, and show how these techniques test and verify the security of your system.
 If your development team is running a full suite of automated tests for correctness, security, and accessibility on every proposed code change, make sure your security compliance team knows this is happening and sees the benefits.
 You may need to be flexible on the format you use to share information about the testing you are doing.
 Taking the time to put results into a familiar format like Word, PDF, or an HTML page can go a long way.